lokakarja/.github/profile/README.md

 ## Hi, friends 👋

-🙋‍♀️ Hindia.dev is a collective of programmer change agents working to advance Indonesia in the field of science and technology.
+🙋‍♀️ Hindia.dev is a collective of programmer working to advance Indonesia in technology.

 🍿 Fun facts - Nasi Padang is our favorite food.